Skip to main content

 Ask: "Is this hardware CR-certified to 16 CFR § 1700.20, and can you send me the third-party lab report?"

-The right answer is a PDF from a recognized lab (typically a US-based or EU-based test house, not a Chinese in-house test).
-The report should include:
+The report (typically from a US-based or EU-based test house, not a Chinese in-house test) should include:

 • The specific SKU tested